 Are you surprised to learn that there are unbelievers in the church?
 You shouldn’t be.
 Going to church doesn’t make you a Christian.
 You can preach, prophesy, cast out demons and perform signs and wonders without ever knowing Christ (Mt 7:23).
 It’s not going to church or leading a church that counts, it’s whether you have repented and put your faith in Jesus.

-In all the letters to the New Testament churches there are sections either addressed to unbelievers or warning the saints about the influence of unbelievers among them.
+In many of the letters to the New Testament churches there are sections either addressed to unbelievers or warning the saints about the influence of unbelievers among them.
 The letter to the church at Sardis is no exception.
 How do we know for sure there were some unbelievers in the church at Sardis?
 Because Jesus said they were dead and in danger of judgment.

 What message did Jesus have for the sinners in Sardis?